2022 Stanley Cup playoffs: Goaltenders

-Television and radio
+Media

 In Canada, for the eighth postseason under Rogers Media's 12-year contract, coverage was broadcast by Sportsnet networks and CBC Television under the Hockey Night in Canada brand, and streamed on Sportsnet Now, CBCSports.ca (for games televised by CBC), or the subscription service NHL Live.
-For selected U.S.–U.S. series in the First Round, Sportsnet was simulcasting the U.S. feed instead of producing their own telecast.
+For first and second round U.S. vs. U.S. games not on CBC, Sportsnet generally simulcasted the U.S. feed instead of producing their own telecast.

-In the U.S., this marked the first Stanley Cup playoffs under the NHL's 7-year broadcast rights deals with ESPN and TNT; during the First Round, games aired across ESPN, ESPN2, TBS, and TNT.
-For the Second Round onward, the games aired on either ESPN or TNT (except for one game in the Second Round which aired on ESPN2 due to Sunday Night Baseball airing on ESPN).
-Other ESPN and Turner channels (such as ESPNU, ESPNews, and TruTV) continued to be used in the event of overflow situations.
-As before, each U.S. team's regional broadcaster televised local coverage of games during the First Round, after which all other games were exclusive to the ESPN networks and TNT.
+In the U.S., this marked the first Stanley Cup playoffs under the NHL's seven-year broadcast rights deals with ESPN and TNT.
+During the first round, games aired across ESPN, ESPN2, TBS, and TNT.
+For the second round onward, the games aired on either ESPN or TNT (except for one second-round game which aired on ESPN2 due to Sunday Night Baseball airing on ESPN).
+Other ESPN and Turner channels (such as ESPNU, ESPNews, and TruTV) were used in the event of overflow situations.
+As before, each U.S. team's regional broadcaster televised local coverage of games during the first round, after which all other games were exclusive to the ESPN networks and TNT.

-In assigning broadcasters for each game, the NHL had to also work around the 2022 NBA playoffs, which share ESPN and TNT as rightsholders, and started ahead of the Stanley Cup playoffs.
-As per the new alternating rotation, ABC exclusively aired the Stanley Cup Finals.